FabricMC/fabric-docs/develop/data-generation/item-models.md

 ### Dyeable {#dyeable}

-Dyeable items require a default decimal color value, which is used when the item is not dyed.
+The method for dyeable items generates a simple item model and a client item which specifies the tint color.
+This method requires a default decimal color value, which is used when the item is not dyed.
 The default value for leather is `0xFFA06540`.
-The method for dyeable items generates a simple item model and a client item which specifies the tint color.

 :::: tabs